-Especially if you fancy visiting a colourful town in Kerry with buckets of charm and history stretching back thousands of years!
+Especially if you fancy visiting a colourful town in County Kerry with buckets of charm and history stretching back thousands of years!

 Ok, so there probably wasn’t a ton of craic, characters and beer in Kenmare back in the Bronze Age, but this ancient settlement has some seriously deep roots.

 Now it’s a vibrant little town with some great bars and restaurants as well as access to come of Ireland’s finest scenery.